Mitsubishi Triton Problems & Soulutions

 4x Brand new Dunlop AT Tyres

-High Gloss Black 17 Inch wheels
+High Gloss Black 17-inch wheels

 2 keys, full service history

-Soft Tonneau Cover and Alloy Lader racks
+Soft Tonneau Cover and Alloy Ladder Racks

 Ready for Work or Play!